armin-codes/armin-codes/README.md

 ### 🤠 Howdy Folks!
 I'm Armin

-I'm a beginner in python programming language, I want to be a software developer/engineer and get a CS degree.
+I'm a *beginner in python programming language*, I wanna be the best dang software developer/engineer and also, get a CS degree.
 I have one year expirience of python and a little bit of 3D Design(in Blender) All of my coding project are built from ideation, planning and designing all the way to solving real-life problems with code and have some experiment of the future.
   <img alt="followers" title="Follow me on Twitter" src="https://img.shields.io/twitter/follow/armin_codes?color=55960c&label=Follow&logo=twitter&logoColor=white&style=for-the badge"/>